 Oxycodone Detox And Rehabilitation Treatment In Hamilton, Ontario

 When a person is addicted to oxycodone, they will discover that the recovery process is very much the same as the one they would go through if they were addicted to heroin.
-The first phase of the recovery process is the oxycodone detoxification.
+The first phase of the recovery process is oxycodone detoxification.
 It must be followed by a drug rehab to complete the addiction treatment.

 No one who is dealing with an addiction to oxycodone should even try to get through the detoxification process on their own.
 That would be a very bad idea.
 When the addict’s body is denied the drug, it revolts.
-Technically, the oxycodone withdrawal symptoms will look like a classic bout of flu, however they are far more painful than anyone can possibly imagine.
+Technically, the oxycodone withdrawal symptoms will look like a classic bout of flu, however, they are far more painful than anyone can possibly imagine.
 On top of the pain and stress of the actual withdrawal symptoms, the addict will also be trying to deal with intense cravings that are going to be too strong to ignore.

-It is in the best interest of the addict to get themselves checked into one of the Hamilton’s formal drug detox programs.
+It is in the best interest of the addict to get themselves checked into one of Hamilton’s formal drug detox programs.

 Slow detox is the one that most people are familiar with.
 This is where the addict is locked into a small room and proceeds to get very ill for several days.
-If the program is a medical detox, a professionally trained staff will use a combination of medications to help ease some of the addict’s pain and also to help reduce their cravings for oxycodone.
+If the program is medical detox, a professionally trained staff will use a combination of medications to help ease some of the addict’s pain and also to help reduce their cravings for oxycodone.

-The other option that the patient can choose when detoxing is a rapid detox.
+The other option that the patient can choose when detoxing is rapid detox.
 This is done at a Hamilton hospital.
 The addict is admitted.
-When the first of their oxycodone withdrawal symptoms start, the hospital staff uses anesthetic to knock the patient out.
+When the first of their oxycodone withdrawal symptoms start, the hospital staff uses an anesthetic to knock the patient out.
 This process allows the patient to sleep through the entire detox process.
 Most addicts have started to prefer the rapid detox because it saves them a great deal of stress, both mentally and physically.
 The addict should check if he can actually go through a rapid detox as this process is not for everyone.

 After the oxycodone detox, the addict should go to a residential drug rehab in Hamilton to handle all aspects of addiction.